garden-rs/garden/doc/src/commands.md

 Double-`$` can generally be used to escape literal `$` values in commands, but escaping is handled automatically for regular `$shell` variables.

+### Tree Traversal Order

+Garden traverses trees in the same order that appear in the `gardens`, `groups`, and `trees` blocks in your `garden.yaml` files.
+You can affect the order that trees and commands are traversed by ordering the entries in the Garden file accordingly.

 ### Depth-first and Breadth-first Tree Traversal

 The following two invocations run commands in a different order: